Australia Building Approval Data Due On Thursday

-Australia will on Thursday release December data for building approvals, highlighting a light day for Asia-Pacific economic activity.
-Approvals are expected to rise 1.0 percent on month after sinking 9.0 percent in November.
+Australia will on Thursday release December figures for building approvals, headlining a modest day for Asia-Pacific economic activity.
+Approvals are expected to surge 18.5 percent after sinking 8.8 percent in November.

-Japan will provide January numbers for monetary base, with forecasts suggesting a decline of 3.2 percent on year following the 6.1 percent decline in the previous month.
+Japan will provide January numbers for money stocks; in December, the M2 money stock was up 2.9 percent on year, while M3 was worth 2,084.8 trillion yen.

-South Korea will see January figures for consumer prices, with forecasts calling for an increase of 0.5 percent on month and 5.0 percent on year.
-That follows the 0.2 percent monthly increase and the 5.0 percent yearly gain in December.
+Thailand will see January results for its consumer confidence index; in December, the index score was 49.7.

 For comments and feedback contact: editorial@rttnews.com